 “Instead of telling you, let me show you.
 When you see my map, I think you’ll get it.”

 I created the map, after I decided to write a book, as a vehicle to quiet the noise in my head and document all the ideas floating around.
-Using a mind mapping software to explore a choice, the map allowed me to see the expanding legs that came from one choice.
+Moreover, using a mind mapping software to explore a choice, the map allowed me to see the expanding legs that came from one choice.

 My choice to attend a coaching event led to many possibilities – both personal connections and business opportunities.